Suchitra Sen: Career

 One of her best known performances was in Deep Jwele Jaai (1959).
-She played in a character named Radha Mitra, a hospital nurse employed by a progressive psychiatrist, Pahadi Sanyal, who is expected to develop a personal relationship with male patients as part of their therapy.
+She portrayed a character named Radha Mitra, a hospital nurse employed by a progressive psychiatrist, Pahadi Sanyal, who is expected to develop a personal relationship with male patients as part of their therapy.
 Sanyal diagnoses the hero, Basanta Choudhury, as having an unresolved Oedipal dilemma.
 He orders Radha to play the role though she is hesitant as in a similar case she had fallen in love with the patient.
 She finally agrees and bears up to Choudhury's violence, impersonates his mother, sings his poetic compositions and in the process falls in love again.
 In the end, even as she brings about his cure, she suffers a nervous breakdown.
 The film is noted for its partly lit close-ups of Sen, which set the tone of the film.
 Asit Sen remade the film in Hindi as Khamoshi (1969), with Waheeda Rehman in the Suchitra Sen role.

 Suchitra Sen's other landmark film with Asit Sen was Uttar Falguni (1963).
 She plays the dual role of a courtesan, Pannabai, and her daughter Suparna, a lawyer.
 Critics note that she brought a great deal of poise, grace and dignity to the role of a fallen woman determined to see her daughter grow up in a good, clean environment.

 Suchitra Sen's international success came in 1963, when she won the best actress award at the Moscow International Film Festival for the movie Saat Paake Bandha, becoming the first Indian actress to receive an international film award.